The Business Case For Ignoring Podcast Statistics

 I would love to be able to tell my clients how many listeners they have.
 But I can’t.
 I can tell them how many downloads their show received.
 But that's a download, not a listen.
 And just because an episode was downloaded, it doesn't mean it was listened to.
 We can get actual listen-numbers from Apple Podcasts and Spotify.
 But those platforms only represent a sample of listeners, not all listeners.

-Worse, this listener/consumption reporting is “black boxed”.
+Worse, this listener/consumption reporting is “mystery boxed”.
 We don't understand how what the methodologies are behind the reporting beyond some very vague explanations.

 What I learned from the dozen years or longer I spent running advertising agencies is this: you only measure the things you are trying to influence.